jmbatrina/cs140-project1-rsdl/README.md

 For this collaborative Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase DeadLine (RSDL) scheduler.
 Main languages used were C and x86 assembly.
 Compilation and testing were done through Oracle Virtual Box using CS 140's prebuilt Ubuntu distro.

-The RSDL uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a more fair and heuristic manner.
+The RSDL scheduler uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a more fair and heuristic manner.

 The Active and Expired sets both have `N` FIFO levels (or queues) in them (think **staircase**).